--For a project to be eligible for the 20% transferable tax credit, the Georgia Department of Economic Development (GDEcD) must certify the project.
+For a project to be eligible for the 20% transferable tax credit, the Georgia Department of Economic Development (GDEcD) must certify the film television project.
 Certification for live-action projects will be through the Georgia Film Office.
 Certification may be applied for within 90 days of the start of principal photography but before the end of principal photography.
-The best time to submit the application is when the project is green-lit, fully funded and ready to open a production office.
-An additional 10 percent uplift can be earned by including an imbedded Georgia promotional logo provided by the Georgia Film Office within certain approved projects with a link to Explore Georgia on the project’s landing page.
+The best time to submit the application is when Georgia has certified the project, the project is green-lit, fully funded, and ready to open a production office.
+An additional 10 percent uplift can be earned by including the promotional embedded Georgia logo provided by the Georgia Film Office within certain approved projects with a link to Explore Georgia on the project’s landing page.

--Eligible projects include feature films, television films, pilots or series, televised specials, televised commercials, and music videos that are distributed outside of Georgia.
+Eligible projects include feature films, film television, pilots or series, televised specials, televised commercials, and music videos that are distributed outside of Georgia.
 The $500,000 annual minimum expenditure threshold can be met with one project or the total of multiple projects aggregated in a single tax year.

 Once the project is certified, the production company will receive a certification letter from GDEcD.
-The letter will indicate whether the tax credit should be awarded at the 20% or 30% level, based on approval of the GEP Uplift.
+The letter will indicate whether the film and tv tax credits should be awarded at the 20% or 30% film tax incentive level, based on approval of the GEP Uplift.
 If the project does not begin filming within thirty (30) days of the date of the certification letter, amendments to the application must be made in writing to GDEcD.

 Once the base investment requirement has been met, the film tax credit can be claimed when a Georgia tax return is filed.
 Attach the following to the Georgia tax return:

--The certification letter. -Description of qualified production activities and expenditures proving the base investment has been met. -A list of employees including names, Social Security numbers, and Georgia wages. -Completed GDOR FORM IT-FC. -If the GEP Uplift has been awarded, a digital version illustrating the placement of the GEP logo must be submitted to GDEcD after completion of the project and within twenty-four months from the end of principal photography.
+The certification letter. -Description of qualified production activities and expenditures proving the base investment has been met. -A list of employees including names, Social Security numbers, and Georgia wages. -Completed GDOR FORM IT-FC. -If the GEP Uplift has been awarded, a digital version illustrating the placement of the Georgia Logo or (Georgia Entertainment Promotion) GEP logo must be submitted to GDEcD after completion of the project and within twenty-four months from the end of principal photography.